 3. Make WebSockets authenticated, stateful, and sequence-aware.
 Auth the connection, track seq per sid, and re-bootstrap the book on any gap.

-4. Use client_order_id everywhere and reconcile across REST + WS.
-The durable ledger pattern — client_order_id → payload → server_id → fills — is the single most important debugging tool for production bots.
+4. Use client_order_id on submission and reconcile fills via order_id.
+The durable ledger pattern — client_order_id → payload → server order_id → fills — is the single most important debugging tool for production bots.
+Remember fills stopped carrying client_order_id in March 2026.

-5. Load rate limits dynamically.
-Call GET /account/limits at startup.
-Don’t hardcode tier values that change when your account is upgraded.
+5. Load rate limits dynamically and stay off legacy endpoints.
+Call GET /account/limits and GET /account/endpoint_costs at startup.
+Don’t hardcode tier values that change when your account is upgraded — and migrate any remaining legacy order calls to V2, since they cost 5x the tokens and the mutation endpoints have been removed.

 For a complete walkthrough of Kalshi’s REST, WebSocket, and FIX APIs, start with the Kalshi API guide.
 To compare Kalshi’s architecture against Polymarket and other prediction market platforms, see the prediction market API reference.
 For the Polymarket equivalent of this guide, see the top 10 Polymarket API problems.
 For agents that trade across multiple platforms, the cross-market arbitrage guide covers the execution layer in detail.